-The Short Answer: Cash is king because it lowers the cost of providing care.
+Cash in healthcare is king because it discounts the cost of providing care.

 - The doctor doesn’t have to deal with insurance billing, delayed payment or collections.
 That’s about 25-30% of their overhead.

 - Our independent providers don’t charge “facility fees” which are allowed by insurers to compensate hospitals for costs associated with operating a hospital.

 - Our providers are competing for patients against Billion Dollar plus Health conglomerates.

 The Long Answer Regarding Cash Discounts In Healthcare

 If you have ever tried dealing with an insurance company, you know it can be very difficult.
 It is hard to describe the problem correctly.
 That makes it hard to talk to the correct person, who may struggle to fix the problem correctly and in a timely fashion.
 It’s stressful, difficult and time consuming because insurance is so complicated.
 It is even more complex for doctors and providers.
 Thus, some providers have employees whose only job is dealing with insurance.
 According to an ACP estimate, a doctor spends between $68K and $85K per year on billing and insurance company issues.
 Additionally, a hefty percentage of insurance paperwork has errors (most of which are not typos, but from unclear and complex forms).
 Those errors can take months to fix.
 As a result, payment to the doctor can be months behind the actual appointment and the (some) doctor spends a quarter of their revenue trying to get the other three quarters.